aiplanethub/5-week_Data_Science_Bootcamp/week-0/153-Day 6: Session recap and NumPy practice.md

 **What to do next?**

-* **Run each line of code** and understand - read the comments/description that is written and understand what the code does.
+* **Run each line of code** and understand - read the comments/description and understand what the code does.
 Also, do the exercises that are there in between!
-* **You DON’T need to memorize this code.** But you must try and understand how it works and you must learn to use it at various places based on the requirement
+* **You DON’T need to memorize this code.** But you must try and understand how it works, and you must learn to use it at various places based on the requirement
-* **Still not understanding?** Don’t worry, we will get used all of it overtime.
-Drop us a message on #help channel on Slack, we will help you or you can get in touch with your personal assigned coaches.
+* **Still not understanding?** Don’t worry; we will get used to it over time.
+Drop us a message on the help channel on [Discord](https://discord.gg/E2XfSEYm2W), and we will help you.
 * **Session is overwhelming?** - Yes, it could be.
-When we are doing something new there will be a friction, so please take it easy and watch the last 5 mins of the session in next slide.
-With time things will be fine
+When we are doing something new, there will be friction, so please take it easy and watch the last 5 mins of the session below.
+With time things will be fine :)

 Go through the last 5 mins of the session once again!